Considering Sony Group Corporation (SONY) as a potential investment: What Should You Do? - The Dwinnex

-After finishing at $82.08 in the prior trading day, Sony Group Corporation (NYSE: SONY) closed at $84.29, up 2.69%.
-In other words, the price has increased by $+2.21 from its previous closing price.
-On the day, 720568 shares were traded.
-SONY stock price reached its highest trading level at $84.50 during the session, while it also had its lowest trading level at $83.79.
+The price of Sony Group Corporation (NYSE: SONY) closed at $86.68 in the last session, down -0.09% from day before closing price of $86.76.
+In other words, the price has decreased by -$0.08 from its previous closing price.
+On the day, 707990 shares were traded.
+SONY stock price reached its highest trading level at $88.29 during the session, while it also had its lowest trading level at $86.61.

 Sponsored